BarathTamas/NIR-Thesis-Public/README.md

 in papers (often not very clearly) and was only used on a relatively small dataset, so efficiency was not a concern. **Unfortunately, the underlying dataset could not be made public.** Even so, my code might save a lot of headache for someone trying to do chemometrics in Python or without paying licensing fees.

 ># Used techniques
+> - Measurement Day Cross-Validation
 > - Conversion to absorbance
 > - Baseline correction and detrending
-> - Smoothing and derivatives
+> - Savitzky-Golay Smoothing and derivatives
 > - Multiplicative Scatter Correction
 > - Orthogonal Signal Correction
 > - Standard Normal Variate